Asset & Income Protection to Help You Pay for Alzheimer’s Care

 - Gross income minus certain expenses

-- Certain expenses includes un-reimbursed medical expenses for both the veteran and his household, as well as certain educational expenses.
+- Certain expenses include un-reimbursed medical expenses for both the veteran and his household, as well as certain educational expenses.

 - Net Worth Limitation